freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ## Prep the News Repo for the New Language

-The [News repo](https://github.com/freeCodeCamp/news) pulls data from a Ghost Instance, the files you added to the CDN, builds News, and deploys it.
+The [News repo](https://github.com/freeCodeCamp/news) pulls data from a Ghost instance, the files you added to the CDN, builds News, and deploys it.

 > [!WARN]
 > Pull requests to the News repo _must_ come from the same repo.
 You should not work off of a fork for this step.

 ### Modify the Main Config File

-Clone the News Repo and create a new branch.
+Clone the News repo and create a new branch.

 Open the `config/index.js` file to add the new language and configure the necessary values.
 There are a few objects and arrays to modify:

 - `locales`: This array contains the active and upcoming News languages.
-These are the values that are used in the `.env` file to choose the Ghost Instance and UI to use for each build.
+These are the values that are used in the `.env` file to choose the Ghost instance and UI to use for each build.
 Add the text name of the new language in lowercase to this array.
 - `localeCodes`: This object is a map of ISO codes for each language, and is used to configure i18next before building the UI.
 To add a new language, use the lowercase language name as the _key_ and the ISO 639-1 language code as the _value_.
 - `algoliaIndices`: This object is a map of Algolia indices for each language.
 To add a new language, use the lowercase language name as the _key_, and `news-` followed by the lowercase ISO 639-1 language code as the _value_.